Depth2World/NLOST/README.md

 The scene thumbnails of the captured measurements are shown as below.
 ![scene thumbnails](https://github.com/Depth2World/NLOST/blob/main/images/objects.png)

 ## Datasets

 The real-world measurements capturd by our imaging system can be downloaded at [googledisk]().

 ## Contact
 For questionss, feel free to contact YueLi (yueli65@mail.ustc.edu.cn) or Jiayong Peng (jiayong@mail.ustc.edu.cn).

 ## Citation
-If you find it is useful, please cite
+If you find it is useful, please cite our paper.
-{}